 Clover POS Employee Reviews & Sales Tacitcs

 |Discloses All Important Terms||No|

 Multifaceted Sales Approach

-Clover is the primary POS solution offered by First Data and therefore has the full might of First Data’s marketing department behind it.
-Clover is sold through First Data’s official channels, through independently contracted First Data sales agents, and through the vast army of resellers who have contracted with First Data to resell First Data merchant accounts and the Clover suite.
+Clover is the primary POS solution offered by First Data (Fiserv) and therefore has the full might of the First Data (Fiserv) marketing department behind it.
+Clover is sold through First Data (Fiserv) official channels, through independently contracted First Data (Fiserv) sales agents, and through the vast army of resellers who have contracted with First Data (Fiserv) to resell First Data (Fiserv) merchant accounts and the Clover suite.
 In fact, if you currently accept credit cards, there is a good chance that your merchant account provider can sell you a Clover product.

 Resellers Set the Tone

 Accordingly, the Clover sales experience can range from very bad to very pleasant depending on the entity making the sale.
-The bulk of Clover POS systems will be sold by First Data or by an ISO of First Data, and while First Data is far from a top-rated merchant account provider and currently has a “C” in this category, its resellers’ grades vary depending on how closely they mimic First Data’s sales approach.
+The bulk of Clover POS systems will be sold by First Data (Fiserv) or by an ISO of First Data (Fiserv), and while First Data (Fiserv) is far from a top-rated merchant account provider and currently has a “C” in this category, its resellers’ grades vary depending on how closely they mimic the First Data (Fiserv) sales approach.
 Merchant account pricing and fees will be set by the merchant account provider rather than by Clover, so these, too, will vary.

 Clover Service Complaints

-The only Clover complaints we can locate that could be classified as sales issues are complaints that the product malfunctions, does not do what the salesperson said it could do, or is a bad fit for the merchant’s business.
-Since Clover itself does not usually market the product directly to merchants, we have chosen to classify these complaints as service complaints rather than sales complaints.
+The only Clover reviews we can locate that could be classified as sales issues are complaints that the product malfunctions, does not do what the salesperson said it could do, or is a bad fit for the client’s business.
+Since Clover itself does not usually market the product directly to businesses, we have chosen to classify these negative Clover reviews as service complaints rather than sales complaints.